GeertWille/sketch-export-assets/README.md

 ## Assumptions

-The plugin assumes you design your layouts in xhdpi, which means 2px = 1dp
+The plugin assumes you design your layouts in mdpi, which means 1px = 1dp

 ## Credits